arbor-sim/arbor/doc/py_cable_cell.rst

     .. method:: set_properties(Vm=None, cm=None, rL=None, tempK=None)

         Set default values of cable properties on the whole cell.
-        Overrides the default global values, and can be overriden by painting the values onto regions.
+        Overrides the default global values, and can be overridden by painting the values onto regions.

         :param str region: name of the region.